pendo-io/pendo-mobile-sdk/other/native-with-flutter-components.md

 <br>

-Using Swift, to access the PendoSDK.h, include it in the Bridging-Header.h of your app, adding: <br> `#import "PendoSDK.h"`
+Using Swift, to access the PendoSDK.h, include it in the Bridging-Header.h of your app, adding: <br> `#import "PendoFlutterPlugin.h"`

 Setup the SDK in the native code and register the plugin as follows: